The urge for a collaborative, citizen fact-checking platform

 What can you trust ?
 Open-source code and open organizations.
 As it is for Mozilla Firefox, we should be able to demonstrate with proof that we don’t (and won’t) track your online activity.

-What now, and how can I help ?
+What now, and how can I participate ?

-The POC (proof of concept) is ready: we have a debate platform and an extension that will bring these debated information down to the videos we’re watching online.
+The first iteration is ready: we have a debate platform and an extension that will bring these debated information down to the videos we’re watching online.
 I believe they are now ready to be tested on the battleground with a small number of actors to adjust the variables and see what can be improved.

 Various roles and skills will be required to put this project on track: